 I still clearly remember that day.
 Financially, that was probably the best day of my life.
 I don’t know if I made any money that day, but I realized that day that I never wanted to be doomed to paying compound interest again.
 I determined that I was going to understand the principal of compound interest better than anyone, and that was the embryo of Homes in Order.

-G Stein says
+G Stein

 Hello: